yanny-1/csv-report/README.md

 1. User enters the CSV file(s) name.
 2. The program lists all available cities from the data.
 3. User selects a city.
-4. Program filters adults (18+), counts them, finds the oldest, and sorts the list by age.
+4. Program filters adults, counts them, finds the oldest, and sorts the list by age.
 5. Output is printed on the screen and saved to a CSV file.

 ## How to run